Glendalough State Park: Cart-in site

 The campsite along the west side of Annie Battle Lake is designated as a cart-in campground.
 The state park wants the park visitors to have a primitive setting while camping.
 This location has four cabins; four electric cabins with one of the cabins being designated as handicapped accessible for the park visitors who need these accommodations.

 Group camp

 There is one group camp site in the state park: along the creek that flows from Molly Stark Lake to Annie Battle Lake.
 The group camp is designated for more than seven people for a regular site but no more than 45.

 Canoe-in campground

 The canoe-in campsites is one of the primitive settings that Glendalough State Park has to offer.
 Over at the canoe-in sites are three tent sites and two yurts.
 Glendalough State Park is one of three state parks in Minnesota to have yurts available for campers to stay in.

 Rustic camping

 Between Labor Day and Memorial Day, the facility at the main campground shuts down for the season for a more rustic style of living.

+Trail Center

+In 2017, a plan for a Visitor and Trail Center was made.
+Due to the COVID-19 pandemic, budgetary restrictions, and several contractor mistakes, the plan’s scale was reduced to just a Trail Center.
+Opening in July 2025, the Trail Center has several bathrooms, a common space, and a rental area for vendors.